Frequently Asked Police Questions

 Q: I received a traffic citation.
 What do I do now?

-A: Please visit the Clerk of Superior Court's website for more information about paying your citation.
+A: Please visit the Wake County Court's website for more information about paying your citation.

 Q: I would like to know the final outcome of a court trial.
 How do I find out if someone was convicted in court after their arrest?